Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Conclusions and Outlook

-If Charon was fully frozen at the moment of capture, its re-melting by tides is highly unlikely.
-The peak tidal heat rate indicated by our simulations with an oceanless moon is in the order of $\unit[10^{-10}]{W\;kg^{-1}}$.
+The existing images of canyons on Charon indicate that it once had an internal ocean \citep{Rhoden2023}.
+At the same time, simulations of the simultaneous thermal and orbital evolution show that Charon's present-day interior is most likely fully solidified \citep{Amirs}.
+As proposed by \citet{Rhoden}, the absence of tidally-oriented fractures implies two possibilities for the ocean's fate, which are also applicable in case of Charon's capture.
+One option is that the ocean, resulting from accretion and radiogenic heating, froze early on and stayed frozen throughout capture and the subsequent circularisation.
+Another option is that the ocean was sustained even after capture~---~and stayed molten until the end of circularisation.
+If Charon were fully frozen at the moment of capture, its subsequent re-melting by tides would be highly unlikely.
+The peak tidal heat rate indicated by our simulations with an oceanless moon is of order $\unit[10^{-10}]{W\;kg^{-1}}$.
 Even without the consideration of any heat losses to space, this peak heat rate would need to operate for tens of $\unit{Myr}$ to accumulate an equivalent of the latent heat of melting and to create a liquid ocean.
 Yet, according to our models, the evolution was concluded within $\unit[3]{Myr}$.
-On the other hand, if Charon entered the tidal circularisation stage as partially molten, the increased tidal heating might have helped to sustain its subsurface ocean until the end of tidal evolution.
-A clearer picture of the ocean's lifetime and later disappearance would be provided by coupling our spin-orbital model with a thermal evolution model \citep{Robuchon,Amirs}.\\
+On the other hand, if Charon had entered the tidal circularisation stage as partially molten, the increased tidal heating might have helped it to sustain its subsurface ocean until the end of tidal evolution.
+A clearer picture of the ocean's lifetime and later disappearance would be provided by coupling our spin-orbital model with a thermal evolution model, as considered elsewhere e.g.,~\citep{Robuchon,Amirs}.\\

-In conclusion, we believe that a synchronisation of Pluto and Charon by inward orbital migration of an initially retrograde moon provides an internally consistent explanation for the present-day retrograde rotation of Pluto as well as for the absence of tidally-generated tectonic pattern on its surface, which is present on tidally receding ocean-bearing icy satellites of Jupiter and Saturn \citep[e.g.,][]{matsuyama2008,kattenhorn2009}.
-Since the attainment of a retrograde, widely separated, and similarly dense moon seems more likely in a capture scenario than in a giant impact model \citep{Venus}, these results indicate that a capture scenario is viable, if not preferable.
+In conclusion, we believe that a synchronisation of Pluto and Charon by inward orbital migration of an initially retrograde moon provides an internally consistent explanation for the present-day retrograde rotation of Pluto as well as for the absence of tidally-generated tectonic patterns on its surface, which is present on tidally receding ocean-bearing icy satellites of Jupiter and Saturn \citep[e.g.,][]{matsuyama2008,kattenhorn2009}.
+Since the attainment of a retrograde, widely separated, and similarly dense moon is not easily explained by giant-impact models, these results indicate that a capture scenario is indeed viable.